 Easier Migration from Travis to GHA

-Migrating your build out of Travis might take a little work.
+Migrating your build out of Travis will take a little work.
 If you aren’t interested in a neutral format, this GHA action might make it easier.

 This action setups environment variables specified in the